a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/05. DOM Manipulation and Events/README.txt

 Write a program that takes an e-mail from an input field and deletes the matching row from a table.
 The textContent in the element with id="result" must be set to "Deleted".
 If no entry is found, an error should be displayed in a <div> with ID "results".
 The error should be "Not found." .

+04. Mouse Gradient
+Write a program that detects and displays how far along a gradient the user has moved their mouse.
+The result should be rounded down and displayed as a percentage inside the <div> with ID "result".